as-ideas/ideas-dash/README.md

 -- Statushub
 Statushub is supported as well.
 Markup will be parsed for css-classes (incident) -- Cloudwatch
 Cloudwatch is supported as well.
-Just initialize a CloudWatchCheck providing your aws-id and secret.
+Just initialize a CloudWatchCheck providing your aws-id, secret and aws region (instantiate different checks for different regions).

 - Philips Hue overall-state indicator
 You can connect philips hue to the dash to indicate the overall state more "physically".